Fashion Communication Summer School Short Course

 Course overview

-In this intensive three-week course, you will experience the breadth of Fashion Communication.
-With hands-on classes from working experts in the fields of research, fashion design, fashion history, creative direction, public relations, styling, graphic design and copywriting, you will see the variety of ways an idea can be communicated as it pertains to the fashion industry.
+In this intensive three-week course, you’ll experience hands-on classes to explore and understand the breadth of fashion communication and the variety of ways an idea can be communicated as it pertains to the fashion industry.

-You will be guided through activities focusing on a series of disciplines within the industry to help you understand the relationship between creativity and commerce, and to show you new ways of thinking about fashion and your own creativity.
-You will be taken on a research field trip and be given access to the CSM Museum & Study Collection where you will be able to study items of historical significance from and from CSM alumni, including Alexander McQueen and John Galliano.
+You’ll be taken on a research field trip and have access to the CSM Museum & Study Collection where you will study items of historical significance from and from CSM alumni, including Alexander McQueen and John Galliano.

 Who should take this course?